 e) Other organizations as recommended by the IEEE-SA Standards Board and approved by the IEEE-SA BOG

-The IEEE-SA Standards Board is not a Sponsor, but provides oversight and guidance to assist Sponsors when necessary.
+The IEEE-SA Standards Board is not a Standards Committee, but provides oversight and guidance to assist Standards Committees when necessary.

-Sponsors formed under rule d) in 5.2.2 shall be officially recognized by the IEEE-SA Standards Board only after a 75% approval by the creating committee.
-Once formed, Sponsors automatically assume duties according to 5.1 of the IEEE-SA Standards Board Operations Manual.
+Standards Committees formed under rule d) in 5.2.2 shall be officially recognized by the IEEE-SA Standards Board only after a 75% approval by the creating committee.
+Once formed, Standards Committees automatically assume duties according to 5.1 of the IEEE-SA Standards Board Operations Manual.

-The Sponsor accepts responsibility for oversight of any of its assigned standards, including overseeing coordination and balloting.
+The Standards Committee accepts responsibility for oversight of any of its assigned standards, including overseeing coordination and balloting.

-When the breadth of interest in a standard is great enough so that more than one technical committee wishes to have a role in its sponsorship, a joint committee of the two or more interested committees may be formed to sponsor the standard jointly.
-That joint committee, whose membership shall be determined by mutual agreement, shall assume all of the duties of the Sponsor (see 5.1.2 of the IEEE-SA Standards Board Operations Manual).
+When the breadth of interest in a standard is great enough so that more than one technical committee wishes to have a role in its development and oversight, a joint committee of the two or more interested committees may be formed.
+That joint committee, whose membership shall be determined by mutual agreement, shall assume all of the duties of a Standards Committee (see 5.1.2 of the IEEE-SA Standards Board Operations Manual).

-Changes in sponsorship of projects shall be approved by the IEEE-SA Standards Board.
+Changes in responsibility for projects shall be approved by the IEEE-SA Standards Board.

-Potential dominance in Sponsor ballots as evidenced by an unduly high proportion of individuals employed by or affiliated with a single entity or from a particular balloting classification is unacceptable, counter to open and fair participation by all interested parties, and deprecated by the IEEE-SA Standards Board.
-All individuals joining a ballot group shall declare their employer and affiliation (see subclause 184.108.40.206 of the IEEE-SA Standards Board Operations Manual).
-The Sponsor shall review the ballot group for balance and possible dominance.
-If it is determined that the ballot group may be dominated (see 220.127.116.11), the Sponsor shall recommend remedial actions to the IEEE-SA Standards Board to ensure a fair and open ballot.
-The IEEE-SA Standards Board may also take action independent of any Sponsor recommendation.
+Potential dominance in Standards Association ballots as evidenced by an unduly high proportion of individuals employed by or affiliated with a single entity or from a particular balloting classification is unacceptable, counter to open and fair participation by all interested parties, and deprecated by the IEEE-SA Standards Board.
+All individuals joining a Standards Association ballot group shall declare their employer and affiliation (see subclause 22.214.171.124 of the IEEE-SA Standards Board Operations Manual).
+The Standards Committee shall review the Standards Association ballot group for balance and possible dominance.
+If it is determined that the Standards Association ballot group may be dominated (see 126.96.36.199), the Standards Committee shall recommend remedial actions to the IEEE-SA Standards Board to ensure a fair and open ballot.
+The IEEE-SA Standards Board may also take action independent of any Standards Committee recommendation.

-A single type of balloting group for a standard shall be established at the time of PAR approval and officially approved prior to the formation of a balloting group.
+A single type of Standards Association balloting group for a standard shall be established at the time of PAR approval and officially approved prior to the formation of a Standards Association balloting group.
 A statement of the type of balloting membership to be used shall be included in all versions of the draft standard and the final approved standard.